MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-mobile-configure.md

 To acquire numbers for new Teams users, follow these steps:

-1. **Assign a Phone System license and an OCM add-on license** You can assign a Phone System license and an OCM add-on license to your users from the Microsoft 365 admin center or by using PowerShell.
+1. **Assign a Phone System license and an Operator Connect Mobile add-on license.** You can assign a Phone System license and an Operator Connect Mobile add-on license to your users from the Microsoft 365 admin center or by using PowerShell.
 For more information, see [Assign Teams add-on licenses to users](teams-add-on-licensing/assign-teams-add-on-licenses.md).

-2. Users that will be assigned phone numbers acquired with Operator Connect Mobile need to be in TeamsOnly mode.
-If your organization is in TeamsOnly mode, then all your users are in TeamsOnly mode.
+2. **Users that will be assigned phone numbers acquired with Operator Connect Mobile need to be in TeamsOnly mode.** If your organization is in TeamsOnly mode, then all your users are in TeamsOnly mode.
 To check this, in the Teams admin center, go to **Teams > Teams upgrade settings**.
 If your organization is in Islands mode, check if specific users are in TeamsOnly mode.
 Go to **Users** and select a user account.
 In the **Account** tab, under **Teams upgrade,** the coexistence mode should be set to 'TeamsOnly.'

-3. **Acquire numbers.** Go to your operator's website or contact them to order and acquire mobile SIM-enabled phone numbers with OCM service enabled.
+3. **Acquire numbers.** Go to your operator's website or contact them to order and acquire mobile SIM-enabled phone numbers with the Operator Connect Mobile service enabled.
 For a list of operator websites, go to the [Microsoft 365 Operator Connect directory](https://cloudpartners.transform.microsoft.com/practices/microsoft-365-for-operators/directory).
 You'll need to provide your tenant ID.
 If you don't know your tenant ID, see [Find your Microsoft 365 tenant ID](/onedrive/find-your-office-365-tenant-id) for more information.

 4. **Assign numbers.** Once your operator completes the order, they'll upload SIM-enabled mobile numbers to your tenant.
 You can view the numbers and the provider in the Teams admin center by going to **Voice > Phone numbers**.
 Assign numbers to users from the Teams admin center or by using PowerShell.
 For more information, see [Assign numbers](assign-change-or-remove-a-phone-number-for-a-user.md).

 ### Move numbers from Calling Plans to Operator Connect Mobile

-1. Ensure you have eligible Microsoft 365 subscriptions for OCM and the OCM Add-on.
+1. Ensure you have eligible Microsoft 365 subscriptions for Operator Connect Mobile and the Operator Connect Mobile add-on license.
 You need to [remove the phone number to be moved for respective users](assign-change-or-remove-a-phone-number-for-a-user.md#remove-a-phone-number-from-a-user).

 2. Contact your operator to port your numbers to Operator Connect Mobile on an eligible wireless voice plan which is SIM-enabled.
-To find your operator's website, see [Microsoft 365 Operator Connect directory](https://cloudpartners.transform.microsoft.com/practices/microsoft-365-for-operators/directory).
+To find your operator's website, see the [Microsoft 365 Operator Connect directory](https://cloudpartners.transform.microsoft.com/practices/microsoft-365-for-operators/directory).

 3. After your operator completes the porting order, your operator will upload the numbers to your tenant.